Maya1114/Facial-Anonymization-Analysis/README.md

 ---

-## ✅ TODO (Optional Enhancements)

-- Visualize accuracy drops using bar or heatmap plots
-- Implement fairness metrics like **Equal Opportunity**, **Demographic Parity**, or **Disparate Impact**
-- Evaluate anonymization impact across other attributes like age or emotion

----

 ## 🧠 Citation / Inspiration

 This project is inspired by fairness evaluation practices in machine learning and face recognition research.
 For theoretical background, consider referencing: